alexibro/KairosKUP/README.md

 It has a Postman collection which contains **15 integration tests** that ensure the correct functioning of the **API** once it has been deployed.

+*You must disable SSL certificate verification (Setting/General) due to our Sef-signed certificate.

 ![Alt text](https://github.com/alexibro/KairosKUP/blob/master/resources/PostmanTests.PNG)

 ### Continuous Integration [![Build Status](https://travis-ci.com/alexibro/KairosKUP.svg?branch=master)](https://travis-ci.com/alexibro/KairosKUP)